 Wei Chuan Hsu, ’07, is a 3D Rigger / Animator at C2C Studio.
 She graduated from Gnomon School of Visual Effects, Los Angeles, 2010.
 She worked on background animation for the film Tron Legacy.
 She was interviewed for Animation Insider in 2014 interview with Animation Insider.
 To see more of Wei Chuan Hsu’s work, visit wowiwei.com.

 Virginia Hungate Hawk, ’07, is an Instructor at the Gage Academy of Art in Seattle, WA.
-She had a solo exhibit at Pratt Window Gallery, TK Building, Seattle, WA in 2017.
+She had solo shows in 2017 at Pratt Window Gallery, in the TK Building and at Blink UX, in Seattle, WA.
+She won a Juror’s Excellence Award at the Pratt Fine Arts Center Auction in 2017.
 In 2015, she had an exhibit of prints at Velouria Gallery, Seattle, WA and a solo exhibit at the Saturn Building in Seattle.
 In 2012 she had work in the “6th Biennial Juried Print Exhibition” at Northern Arizona University, Flagstaff, AZ.
 She graduated with an MFA in Printmaking from the University of Notre Dame in 2011.
 Hungate Hawk had a print accepted for the highly competitive “Stand Out Prints” national juried exhibition at Highpoint Center for Printmaking Minneapolis in 2012.

 Annie Jacobson, ’07, is a PhD candidate in History of Art at Ohio State University, currently completing her dissertation on German film, video, and media artist Bjorn Melhus.
 She is also an editorial assistant at the Wexner Center for the Arts.

-Aaron Johnson-Ortiz, ’07, received a grant from Forecast Public Art to paint a mural at Centro Trabajadores Unidos en Lucha (the Mpls workers’ center on S Chicago Ave) in 2017.
+Aaron Johnson-Ortiz, ’07, was on a panel, The Political Print, at Macalester’s Law Warschaw Gallery, March 1, 2018.
+He received a grant from Forecast Public Art to paint a mural at Centro Trabajadores Unidos en Lucha (the Mpls workers’ center on S Chicago Ave) in 2017.
 He curated General Strike / Huelga General, a national exhibit of art on labor themes for exhibit at CTUL in 2017.
 He was a labor organizer with the Graduate Employees Organization in Urbana, Illinois.
 He completed an MFA at the University of Michigan, Ann Arbor.
 His MFA exhibit, “Exile & Utopia” created an artist’s book about a revolutionary junta of exiled journalists who inspired the Mexican Revolution of 1910.
 On the junta’s centennial, he retraced their exilic journey across North America using old railroad and city maps.
 Johnson-Ortiz participated in an exchange show between University of Michigan and Cranbrook Graduate students at the Hangar Space at Cranbrook Academy of Art, Bloomfield Hills, MI, March, 2009.
 He taught a ‘Zine Printing Workshop in May, 2007 as an Art Lab Activity at the Walker Art Center, Minneapolis.
 He received a Mellon Mays Undergraduate fellowship while at Macalester.

 Lauren Machen, ’07, is a set designer, prop Stylist and arts fabricator.
 She has an independent fashion design business, Bespoke, in Los Angeles.
 She made sets for a pop up gallery installation for singer St. Vincent’s homage to the Italian design group Memphis for the US House of Peroni Italian beer brand in October 2017. https://www.thedailybeast.com/behind-the-scenes-at-the-house-of-peroni-10 She has done commercial work for major clients such as Jimmy Choo, Anthropologie Home, Neiman Marcus, Nike, Steve Madden and Target.
 Some of her accessories appeared in Lady Gaga’s Bad Romance video and St. Vincent’s St. Vincent.
 She was a Set Stylist Assistant for the 2014 Guess Kids fashion campaign.
 She showed her Artwear clothing at the the St. Paul Art Crawl in 2007.
 To see more of Lauren Machen’s work, visit laurenmachen.com.